kreinholz/e15/independent-study/README.md

 So you'll want to be sure to add `resources/ml/` to your `.gitignore` file.

-Because that will prevent automatic deployment of the trained model to your production server, you'll have to manually copy `bbc-nb.phpml` to the production server via `scp` or a similar utility.
+Moreover, `bbc-nb.phpml` hard codes the directory it was run from, so unless your directory tree is identical on your development and production servers (unlikely), it's better to run the command line `classification-model.php` script on your production server to generate this file, rather than attempting to copy `bbc-nb.phpml` to the production server via `scp` or a similar utility.

 ## Final Thoughts